-x Sedeveria 'Letizia' is a beautiful, small succulent, up to 8 inches (20 cm) tall, branching at the base with a cluster of stems with rosettes at the end.
+x Sedeveria 'Letizia' is a beautiful small succulent that forms a cluster of stems with rosettes at the end.
 The rosettes are up to 2.4 inches (6 cm) in diameter and bear many green, tightly arranged leaves with fine hairs along the margins.
 They are deltoid-shaped and up to 1 inch (2.5 cm) long.
 The older rosettes sit atop slender bare stems, while younger ones have leaves the length of the stems.
 The leaves turn red in the sun with colder temperatures in winter but are green in summer or when grown in the shade but turn red in the sun with colder temperatures.
-In spring, multiple inflorescences rise from below the top of the rosette and, rising above the rosette, bear flowers in a scorpioid cyme.
+In spring, multiple inflorescences rise from below the rosette top and bear flowers in a scorpioid cyme.
 The flowers are white with petal tips barely pink and with the stem bristling with fine hairs.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 45 °F (+7.2 °C).